 As in the case of the canonical ensemble, we identify at this stage the thermodynamic volume as that in Eq.~(\ref{Vth0}).
 Then, from Eqs.~(\ref{Smicrostates}), (\ref{microstates2}), and (\ref{phasespace2}), we have

 where $N!\approx (N/e)^N$ is employed as usual.
 From Eq.~(\ref{statefunctionsS}), the global variables are then found to satisfy

 justifying the identification of $V_{th}$.
 Therefore, entropy becomes

-in consistency with the local framework.
-Here, the local Gibbs-Duhem relation, given in (\ref{Gibbs-Duhem}), is used for $\rho=3p$, as well as the condition that $\mu/T$ is constant.
+in consistency with the local descriptions.
+Here, the local Euler equation, given in (\ref{Gibbs-Duhem}), is used for $\rho=3p$, as well as the condition that $\mu/T$ is constant.
 Finally, notice that thermodynamic volume $V_{th}$ found above is by default consistent with our general definition in Eq.~(\ref{dVth2}) based on entropy, given in Eq.~(\ref{entropymicro}), further confirming this identification of $V_{th}$.